moodle-an-hochschulen/moodle-block_people/README.md

 1. List of teachers
 -------------------
-block_people gets the list of teachers from $CFG->coursecontact.
+block_people gets the list of teacher roles from $CFG->coursecontact.
 With this Moodle core setting, you can define which roles are displayed in block_people's list of teachers.

 2. Quicklink for teachers
 -------------------------